 Section 3.
 Finance Committee - The Finance Committee is responsible for the stewardship of the Church's finances and property.
 Specifically, they are called to see to it that, in obedience to Christ, the material resources of the Church serve the purpose, mission and ministry of FBC.
-They shall hold in trust all property belonging to the Church and take all necessary measures for its protection, management, and upkeep, upon due consultation with the Board of Trustees.
+They shall manage all property belonging to the Church and take all necessary measures for its protection, management, and upkeep, after consultation with and approval by the Board of Trustees.
 The Committee will oversee and administer the approved budget.
 They shall be a subset of the Board of Trustees (ARTICLE VII, Section 4).

-- A. Qualifications.
+A. Qualifications.
 The Finance Committee must be Members in good standing and meet all the qualifications listed in 1 Timothy 3:9-13.
-They must also demonstrate faith in God's ability to supply the material needs of His Church and its ministry. - B. Election and Membership.
+They must also demonstrate faith in God's ability to supply the material needs of His Church and its ministry.

+B. Election and Membership.
 The Finance Committee will consist of the Treasurer, the Financial Secretary, the Pastor, and at least one member at large.
-They will be selected by the existing Trustee Board and nominated after due consideration of their qualifications by the Shepherds Board.
+The Member-at-large will be selected by the existing Trustee Board and nominated after due consideration of their qualifications by the Shepherds Board.
 This nomination must be approved by the full Board of Trustees and then by the Members at the annual meeting.
-They will be elected for three-year terms and may serve two consecutive terms before requiring a year off.
+The Member-at-large will be elected for three-year terms and may serve two consecutive terms before requiring a year off.
 If needed, the Board of Trustees may appoint a Sexton to be a non-voting member of and accountable to the Finance Committee.